Edgenius/PlatoDocSite/content/form-builder/online-pdf-form-builder/_index.md

 +++
-title = "Online PDF Form Builder" description = "Build online PDF Forms quickly and easily with PlatoForms Form Builder." weight = 6
+title = "ONLINE PDF FORM BUILDER" description = "Build online PDF Forms quickly and easily with PlatoForms Form Builder." weight = 6
 +++

-# ONLINE PDF FORM BUILDER

 If you select to build an Online PDF Form, you'll be redirected to the form builder displaying your PDF pages.